MicrosoftDocs/sdk-api/sdk-api-src/content/ras/nf-ras-rasenumautodialaddressesw.md

 </div>
 <div> </div>

-#### - lppAddresses [in, out]

-Pointer to an array of string pointers, with additional space for the storage of the strings themselves at the end of the buffer.

-On output, each string receives the name of an address in the AutoDial mapping database.

-If <i>lppAddresses</i> is <b>NULL</b> on input,
+### -param lpdwcRasAutodialAddresses [out]

-<b>RasEnumAutodialAddresses</b> sets the <i>lpdwcbAddresses</i> and <i>lpdwcAddresses</i> parameters to indicate the required size, in bytes, and the number of address entries in the database.
+Pointer to a variable that receives the number of address strings returned in the <i>lppAddresses</i> buffer.

 ## -returns